wadlaw/libtour/README.md

 Entry fees can be paid in cash to **Danny Innes**, **Tom Whitelaw**, **Greg Hammond** or **Chris O'Donoghue**.

-If you want to pay by **bank transfer**, please make payment by bank transfer.
+If you want to pay by **bank transfer**, That would be the preferred way to pay.
 If you need details, please ask

 Please add your name and the name of the competition to the reference so your payment can be identified.